manuelseromenho/flask-tech-test/README.md

 This project uses python3.
 A pip requirements.txt file is included to install the dependencies (SQLAlchemy, Dictalchemy, Flask)

 ## Running with Docker
-- A sample Dockerfile is provided that will run the application in an isolated environment
+- A sample Dockerfile and docker-compose.yml are provided that will run the application in an isolated environment

 - Make sure you have `docker` installed and that the Docker daemon is running
+- Make sure you have `docker-compose` installed and running

-- Build the image: `docker build -t flask-tech-test .`
+- Build the image/run container with docker-compose: `docker-compose up`

-- Run the image: `docker run -it -p 5000:5000 <image_id>`

 - Start making some requests: `curl http://localhost:5000/articles`

-## Running with a virtual environment
-- To run the application in a virtual Python environment, follow these instructions.
-This example will create a virtual Python environment for 3.4.8

-- Check you have the pynv version you need: pyenv versions

-- You should see 3.4.8

-- If you do not have the correct version of Python, install it like this: pyenv install 3.4.8

-- On command line do this:
-~/.pyenv/versions/3.4.8/bin/python -m venv env

-- This creates a folder called env.
-Then do this to activate the virtual environment: source env/bin/activate

-- Lastly do this to check that you are now on the correct Python version: python --version

-To check we are on the right Python version

-- You can install the dependencies with `pip install -r requirements.txt`

-- You should run `python setup_and_seed.py` to get a local database setup and seeded with lookup data

-- You can then run the app with `flask run` or `python app.py` in the root directory

 ## Project Structure Notes